12 Best Tips for Keeping Your House Cool without AC

 You can purchase blackout shades, use window tint film on your windows (easy to install), or good blinds.
 If covering your windows during the day makes it too dark, you can lower the top of your shades 6″ from the top of the window to let light in but not the heat.

-If you can’t shade the outside of a window consider insulating blinds.
+If you can’t shade the outside of a window consider insulating cellular shades.
 These can keep the heat from penetrating as much into the house.

 #6 – Use Ceiling Fans – The Right Way